Brauckhoff/biopixR/joss/paper.md

 of the image.

 ![Graphical User Interface for interactive parameter selection.
 The function `interactive_objectDetection()` provides a simple interface with sliders to adjust threshold, smoothing, and scale.
 It highlights object contours in purple and centers in green for easy visualization.
 A) In this example, the GUI was used in RKWard (0.7.5z+0.7.6+devel3, Linux, TUXEDO OS 2, [@rodiger_rkward_2012]).
 With fewer commands, an image can be imported and analyzed.
 B) The `plot()` function displays the false-color image as a preview.
 In this figure, cells with DNA damage (similar to @Roediger_2018) are visible.
 C) Loading the biopixR package in the R console shows additional information such as loaded libraries and the number of CPU threads (n = 20, parallel processing).
 D) The rendering process is displayed on the console, including timestamps and the current state. \label{fig:RKWard}](fig_1.png)

+# Conclusion

+In summary, `biopixR` represents a significant advancement in image analysis capabilities for `R` users.
+By providing both automation methods and interactive tools, the package empowers researchers to extract valuable insights from images with ease.
+Its adaptability across various research fields makes it a valuable tool for researchers seeking efficient solutions.
+Leveraging the power of `R` and its extensive library of packages, users can seamlessly integrate `biopixR` into their existing workflows, streamlining data analysis and visualization tasks.
+Moreover, the package's minimal dependencies ensure long-term stability and maintainability over time, making it an attractive choice for researchers seeking reprocducible software.

 # Acknowledgments